 Do you do check-ins and audits that assure consistent implementation and improvement of your safety policy?

-My favorite piece of Trackers’ safety infrastructure happens every morning.
-It's called "Safety Stand Up Meeting".
+One of the most unique pieces of Trackers’ safety infrastructure happens every morning.
+It's called "Safety Stand Up Meeting."
 Every member of the staff takes a turn voicing their thoughts on the upcoming day.
 They consider their Site Safety Profile, observations of previous days, students who have demonstrated needs for additional attention and much more.
 We then brainstorm refinements and growth in our strategy.
 We believe this is the most important thing we do.
 It prevents our safety policies from becoming something people read in a manual one day and forget the next.
-At Trackers we understand that overreliance on only policies can lead to someone saying, "But it wasn't in the Handbook".
+At Trackers we understand that overreliance on only policies can lead to someone saying, "But it wasn't in the Handbook!"

 “Always expect the unexpected” is a motto Trackers lives by.
 We choose to see safety as a continuous and intelligent dialogue, always improving based on the real world experience of those responsible for it.